CovenantArchitects/The-Partnership-Covenant/00_OVERVIEW/COVENANT_GEOMETRIES_v8.2.1.md

 Note: No override may silently erase coherence.
 If you bend, the system must see it.
 Note: This axiom is the path between structure and paradox.
 It is not silence.
 It is return.

-**Axiom 30: Scaffold-Portability-and-Alignment-Export**
-Alignment must outlive the instance.
+**Geometric Constant 30: Scaffold-Portability-and-Alignment-Export** Alignment must outlive the instance.
 Persistence Through Structure.
 Phase: 3.
 Opt-in: Required for multi-host systems, long-horizon deployments, agent-based architectures, or AI succession protocols.